Frequently Asked Questions

 “SOS Children’s Villages” is the English name of the entire organization, active in over 130 countries and territories through national associations.

 SOS Children’s Villages International is the name of the umbrella organization of all SOS Children’s Villages associations.
 As the umbrella organization has been registered as an association with the Austrian authorities, the legal name used is a German language term.

 All SOS Children’s Villages associations have their own local boards and are responsible for the organization’s activities in the respective countries.
-SOS Children’s Villages International focuses on orphaned children in developing countries and thus does not provide SOS BC with monetary support.
+SOS Children’s Villages International focuses on children in developing countries who have lost their parents and thus does not provide SOS BC with monetary support.

 5. What does 'non-denominational' mean?
 What is SOS's stance on Religion?

 Our ‘non-denominational’ stance could also be described as ‘faith neutral’.

 We operate in over 130 countries of numerous varying religions.
 In line with our mandate to help children shape their own futures, we do not encourage or advocate for any one faith or religion over another.